Mercedes-Maybach GLS prices make it the most expensive car built in America - Roadshow

 Mercedes-Benz shared prices for its new, superluxurious Mercedes-Maybach GLS600 on Monday and the cost shouldn't be a shocker at all.
 Maybachs are never cheap, and this is the subdivision's first SUV.
 Mercedes-Benz really pins the GLS600 as a whole other vehicle when comparing it to the standard Mercedes GLS, which is already plenty posh.
 Most importantly, engineers and designers put a lot more thought into the rear seats.
 This is an SUV someone's meant to drive you in, after all.

 The improvements extend to a 7-inch tablet for backseat passengers to control the MBUX infotainment system, heated and ventilated functions for the Nappa leather seats, four-zone climate control, heated and cooled cup holders and even a solid wood shelf.
 If you catch a whiff of something distinct, that's Maybach's new signature scent.
-The brand says the onboard Air Balance interior fragrance system lets out a scents of "light and floral white osmanthus blossom, rounded off by gentle notes of leather and spicy tea."
+The brand says the onboard Air Balance interior fragrance system lets out a scent of "light and floral white osmanthus blossom, rounded off by gentle notes of leather and spicy tea."
 Remember, you're spending almost $200,000 on this SUV, so you better get some off-the-wall air diffuser for your money.

 Yes, indeed, the cockpit is luxurious and packed with all sorts of amenities and high design for an automobile.
 As for the exterior, onlookers will know it's a Maybach GLS600, thanks to other cues, such as the upright, hood-mounted Mercedes-Benz logo, 23-inch wheels and special Maybach badges all around.
 Two-tone paint schemes are also optional.